whatyouhide/whatyouhide.github.io/_posts/2022-01-17-testing-aws-in-elixir.md

 I call "test double" any piece of code that mimics a dependency of a system but is only used in tests.
 Folks use terms like test double, mock, or stub interchangeably, but I'm a stickler for this stuff, so I'll use *test double* in this post.

 In our case, AWS is a natural point where to define a contract between our system and an external dependency.
-I always think back to [José Valim][jose-twitter]'s legendary post ["Mocks and Explicit Contracts"][jose-mocks-post] when talking about these things, go give it a read if you haven't read it already.
+I always think back to [José Valim][jose-twitter]'s legendary post ["Mocks and Explicit Contracts"][jose-mocks-post] when talking about these things.
+Go give it a read if you haven't read it already.

 ### ExAws and Its Behaviour (With a "U")